RmorPWNZ/salesforce-lwc-angular/angular-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `ng build --output-path=dist/sf-angular-app --watch` to build the project.
+The build artifacts will be stored in the `dist/sf-angular-app` directory.

 ## Running unit tests